Interior of a clothing and homewares shop.

 In general, any work involving additions and/or alterations will require a Building Permit.
 In most cases, proposed partitioning works for shops, office and warehouse fit outs will affect the way the building complies with an applicable Building Standard and will require a Building Permit.

-Applications for commercial properties (Class 2 to Class 9 buildings) must be made as an Application for Building Permit - Certified (BA1).
+Applications for commercial properties (Class 2 to Class 9 buildingsopens in a new window) must be made as an Application for Building Permit - Certified (BA1).
 The applicant will need to engage in the services of an independent building surveyor to assess the proposal and provide a Certificate of Design Compliance (BA3).

 An Application for Building Permit - Certified (BA1) is accompanied by a Certificate of Design Compliance (BA3) and can be made for any class of building and incidental structure.
 The City has 10 business days to determine a permit for a certified application.